asyncwebio/classplusplus-online-classroom/readme.txt

 License:           GPLv3 or later
 License URI:       https://www.gnu.org/licenses/gpl-3.0.txt

-BlueButton Online Class: Seamless integration of BigBlueButton with WordPress.
+BigBlueButton WordPress Plugin: Empowering Your Online Classes and Meetings

 == Description ==

-### BigBlueButton Online Classroom ###
+### BigBlueButton WordPress Plugin ###
-**Easily integrate BigBlueButton into your WordPress site** ★★★★★<br>
+**Elevate your online teaching and meeting experience with the BigBlueButton WordPress Plugin – where functionality meets flexibility.**
+★★★★★<br>

-The BigBlueButton WordPress Plugin seamlessly integrates BigBlueButton, the most popular open-source online classroom platform, with your WordPress site.
-This plugin is ideal for educators, trainers, and anyone who needs to deliver classes or meetings online.
+Transform your WordPress site into a dynamic virtual classroom or meeting space with the BigBlueButton WordPress Plugin.
+This powerful, user-friendly plugin integrates seamlessly with BigBlueButton, the most popular open-source online classroom platform, offering a comprehensive solution for educators, trainers, and professionals to conduct engaging and interactive online sessions.
 With easy configuration for both self-hosted and third-party BigBlueButton servers, the plugin offers a range of features to enhance your online teaching or meeting experience.

+Here's how the BigBlueButton WordPress Plugin benefits your online engagement:

+- **Ease of Integration:** Seamlessly connect with any self-hosted or third-party BigBlueButton server.
+The simple setup process ensures you're up and running in no time, making it an ideal solution regardless of your technical expertise.
+- **Unlimited Flexibility in Class Creation:** Break free from limitations with the ability to create an unlimited number of classes.
+Cater to diverse groups and sessions without the worry of hitting a cap on your class count.
+- **Instant Access to Start Classes:** Launch your online sessions with just a single click.
+This feature simplifies the process of beginning a class, saving valuable time and effort.
+- **Effortless Invitation Process:** Share meeting URLs easily for quick participant join-ins.
+The plugin enables URL integration in user account pages, adding a personalized touch by including the user's name as a parameter.
+- **On-Demand Access to Recordings:** Review and revisit your classes with ease.
+Access all class recordings effortlessly, making it a valuable resource for attendees who wish to review past sessions.
+- **Comprehensive Customization:** Tailor your virtual classroom to your specific needs.
+Customize class names, secure classes with access codes, and personalize with custom presentation URLs.
+Enable features like recording, moderator approvals, and private chats to enhance user interaction and security.
+- **Branding and Personalization:** Strengthen your brand identity with custom logos, welcome messages, and theme colors.
+Redirect attendees to a custom logout page, ensuring a consistent and professional experience from start to finish.
+- **Versatile Layout Options:** Choose from video-focused, presentation-focused, or hybrid layouts to best suit the nature of your class or meeting.
+- **Lightweight and Performance-Oriented:** Designed to be lightweight, the plugin ensures your website’s performance remains smooth and efficient, with no adverse impact on loading times.
+- **Dedicated Support and Development:** Encounter an issue?
+Our dedicated support team at support@higheredlab.com is ready to assist you.
+Plus, with regular updates, the plugin keeps pace with the latest WordPress versions and user needs.

 == Features ==